 “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness” – Romans 1:18

 In the opening chapter of Romans, beyond his greeting, Paul transitions from an opening of universal obedient faith to discussing men who knew the truth but did not follow it.
-It is my conviction that Paul did so with eyes on his chief nemesis, Judaizing Christians.
+Absolutely the discussion of sinfulness and rejection of God fits the gentiles who from God’s creation knew He existed.
+However, it is also my conviction that Paul did so with eyes on his chief nemesis, Judaizing Christians.
 This is not surprising as he had just written the Galatians addressing the false teachings of the same.
 These were Pharisaic Christians, who continually pressed men to hold on to the guilt of their imperfections and to follow the traditions of men.
 Such things lead to a heavy burden on the shoulders of men.
 Christ’s yoke is easy and his burden is light (Matthew 11:30).
 Christ took away the sins.
 He released man from captivity.
 The Gospel Paul preaches is one of transformation and lovingly following Christ with the heart.
-However, this was not what the Judaizing Chrisitians taught or lived.
+However, this was not what the Judaizing Christians taught or lived.